Generalized Ellis-Bronnikov wormhole solution in the scalar-Einstein-Gauss-Bonnet $4d$ gravitational model: Generalized Ellis-Bronnikov wormhole solution

-In the case of a trivial reconstruction of the Bronnikov-Ellis metric (with $L>0$ and $\mu >0$) with the reconstruction constant $C_0=0$ the Gauss-Bonnet term gives a zero contribution to the equations of motion and we arrive at the Bronnikov-Ellis wormhole solution with a purely ghost scalar field $\left(\varepsilon =-1 \right)$ and zero potential $U=0$.
+In the case of a trivial reconstruction of the Ellis-Bronnikov metric (with $L>0$ and $\mu >0$) with the reconstruction constant $C_0=0$ the Gauss-Bonnet term gives a zero contribution to the equations of motion and we arrive at the Ellis-Bronnikov wormhole solution with a purely ghost scalar field $\left(\varepsilon =-1 \right)$ and zero potential $U=0$.

 It should be noted that a non-trivial reconstruction of the Ellis metric (\ref{EL_Bron_3}) ($L>0$ and $\mu=0$) was considered earlier in \cite{Ernaz_Ivash}.